I love comic books and everything remotely associated with them; the heroes, the villains, sidekicks, everyone! So much fun!

 The Origin of Your Wrongdoer, Criminal, or Lawbreaker

-A lot of writers and creators often overlook the origin story of their primary villain - this can be a big mistake.
+A lot of writers often gloss over the origin story of their primary villain - this can be a big mistake.
 If your antagonist has to make key decisions at some point in the story, then they should always have as much of a backstory as your hero.

-For a character to make important, life-changing decisions, they must have some kind of motivation; after all, it's our past that makes us all what we are today.
+For a character to make important, life-changing decisions, they must have some kind of motivation.
+Since it's our past that makes us all what we are today, it makes since that most choices are made based on our past experiences.
 It doesn't really matter if the person is good, evil, or something in between—your readers will relate with them more if they know why they do what they do.
-It's up to you to reveal the details as your film, story, or comic builds to the climax.
-The name of your bad girl (or guy) is a part of that origin.
+The name of your bad girl (or guy) is just a part of that origin.

 Even More Great Villain Names